Hand-arm vibration in Great Britain

-Male / Female split of new claims for Hand-Arm Vibration Syndrome (HAVS) from 2009 to 2018*
+Male / Female split of new cases for Hand-Arm Vibration Syndrome (HAVS) from 2013 to 2022*

-Male / Female split of new claims for Carpal Tunnel Syndrome (CTS) from 2009 to 2018*
+Male / Female split of new cases for Carpal Tunnel Syndrome (CTS) from 2013 to 2022

 * Differences are likely to reflect smaller numbers of women having worked in jobs that meet the eligibility criteria for these conditions